gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 :math:`w_t` is wage and :math:`q_t` is the endogenous asset price of the next period capital determined below.
 It should be clear that the binding collateral constraint will affect the financing of working capital.

-Investment is subject to convex adjustment cost
+Investment is subject to a convex adjustment cost

 .. math::